alexanderepping/apfelxx_photon_mod/minimizationMinuit/quicknote.md

 # To-Do:
+[ ] look through the mathematica docs wo see which are needed

 [ ] what could be changed so that I get more similar values to the ones given by SAL?
 [ ] same results as Vadim

-[ ] to check how good the values for the parameters are we can look at the chi2 for the different experiments seperately

-[ ] makefile or sth like that
+[ ] to check how good the values for the parameters are we can look at the chi2 for the different experiments seperately [ ] makefile or sth like that
 [ ] what about my apfel NLO results? compare them to LO results (apfel and GRV) & compare the GRV LO and NLO results